 Guincho Beach… only a hop, skip and a jump from the FPS’s headquarters in Cascais

-With the country’s 4th place finish at the Eurosurf event in France, surfing in Portugal took off and surfers began to discuss the formation of a legitimate governing body.
-These discussions soon led to the establishment of the Portuguese Surfing Federation (Federação Portuguesa de Surf) or FPS.
+After Portugal’s impressive 4th place finish at the Eurosurf event in France, the nation’s surfing scene began to thrive.
+This success ignited discussions among the surf community about creating a dedicated governing body, which soon led to the founding of the Portuguese Surfing Federation (Federação Portuguesa de Surf, FPS).

 1989 – ASP World Tour event in Portugal